 - Prevent falls in elders by improving their balance and flexibility.

+Remember not to put excessive pressure on yourself.
 “Gentle exercise is a vital part of getting better after an operation.
-During your hospital stay you will gradually be able to do more and more until you are fit enough to be discharged.
+During your hospital stay, you will gradually be able to do more and more until you are fit enough to be discharged.
 It is important that you continue to progress when you are at home.
 The exercises that follow encourage core strength and can be repeated daily.
 As you will see, some of them can even be done while you are watching the television.
 Each of them works deeply, increasing the strength of your back and stomach muscles, helping to reduce back and posture problems as well as the risk of post–operative hernias.
 They can be performed on the bed, lying on a thick mat so that your spine is gently cushioned, or sitting on a chair.

 - Pelvic floor exercise.